Still Unsure About Your Remote Work Policy? If You Love Your Employees, Set Them Free

 Our model, which we call Dynamic Work, is grounded in new ways of thinking about agility and flexibility – for the benefit of today’s workforce as well as the needs of future employees.
 We strive to hire the very best talent, regardless of location, and to provide employees with the freedom to work from wherever they’ll be most productive, whether that’s in an office, at home or elsewhere.
 But we also strive to provide employees with comparable benefits, flexible schedules and equivalent work environments and experiences, no matter where they’re located.
 We encourage our hires to choose the healthcare, fitness and benefits packages that best suit their needs – and those of their families – so that we can support high levels of engagement, employee satisfaction and productivity, while hiring from a much broader and more diverse talent pool.

-Trust: The strongest foundation for productivity in the new normal
+Trust: The strongest foundation for productivity in the new, flexible normal

 Surveying employees and leveraging that feedback to guide your return-to-the-office (or not) strategies is one way to demonstrate your trust in your organisation’s workforce.
 Listening to employees shows them that their perspective is valued; and acting on your learnings lets them see that their comfort, health and safety is of the utmost importance.